-International Convention Relating to the Arrest of Sea-Going Ships of 10th May 1952 (Brussels Convention).
+International Convention Relating to the Arrest of Sea-Going Ships of 10th May 1952 (Brussels Convention) applies to arrest in Poland.
 The Brussels Convention is an integral part of Polish law and is applied directly.

 Maritime authorities may detain a vessel for up to 72 hours (on Sundays and public holidays this time does not run) to secure claims for outstanding port fees, claims for damages in port facilities, docks or sailing routes and claims arising from environmental pollution.
+This is used sometimes if you need to gain some extra time.

-4. Are these alternatives e.g. saisie conservatoire or freezing order?
+4. Are there alternatives e.g. saisie conservatoire or freezing order?